elfedwa/FDI-BO/README.md

 ## Overview
 <a name="overview"></a>
+Our work on Bayesian optimization with faux-data injection for target material discovery is presented in [Faux-Data Injection Optimization for Accelerating Data-Driven Discovery of Materials](https://link.springer.com/article/10.1007/s40192-023-00301-x)

-Bayesian optimization with Faux-data injection loop is illustrated in the figure below:
+It makes use of faux-data injection in Bayesian optimization loop as illustrated in the figure below:

 ![image info](img/bo_loop.png)